LEE-HYUNSANG/UPBIT_ML/doc/overview.md

   evaluated exclusively for coins listed in `coin_positions.json`.
   The `f2_signal` function accepts a `strategy_codes` parameter to evaluate only a subset of strategies when needed.
+  Each OHLCV request logs a sample row so you can verify Upbit data integrity when troubleshooting.
 - **F3 Order Executor** – receives signals and places orders using the Upbit API.
   It maintains open positions, handles slippage and keeps a SQLite order log.
 When linked to the Risk Manager the executor mirrors updated sizing parameters like